-Gabler shouldered the family's financial problems on his own, even to the point where he told his wife that they were fine when she asked.
-There have been many times that I've struggled with a difficulty, only to find quick remedy when I shared my concerns with a friend or family member.
+Gabler shouldered the family’s financial problems on his own, even to the point where he told his wife that they were fine when she asked.
+There have been many times that I’ve struggled with a difficulty, only to find a quick remedy when I shared my concerns with a friend or family member.

-I'll admit that in some cases bringing up a problem seemed to make things worse, at least temporarily.
-But the only way I've managed to get to resolution in many delicate situations is to start the discussion sooner rather than later.
+I’ll admit that in some cases bringing up a problem seemed to make things worse, at least temporarily.
+But the only way I’ve managed to get to a resolution in many delicate situations is to start the discussion sooner rather than later.
 Family members are often more understanding and cooperative when they know about a problem.

 You can recover from a mistake but you’ve got to stop making bad decisions

 As I mentioned in my article on smart and not-so-smart money moves, the impact of your smart decisions can outweigh the damage done by the stupid ones.
-But it's difficult to overcome a series of mistakes made over a span of 40 years or so.
-You can't upgrade your lifestyle while you reduce your income, ignore the costs of paying two mortgages without taking action, etc. and expect for things to work out nicely.
-At some point, you've got to start making wiser moves.
+But it’s difficult to overcome a series of mistakes made over a span of 40 years or so.
+You can’t upgrade your lifestyle while you reduce your income, ignore the costs of paying two mortgages without taking action, etc. and expect things to work out nicely.
+At some point, you’ve got to start making wiser moves.